catseye/Robin/doc/Robin.md

 application, that application is undertaken, and the result of it can be applied.

-### Error ###
+### Aborts ###

-In Robin, errors are indicated by values with a special error type, called error values.
-Trying to use an error value in most operations is itself an error, and consequently results in another error value being produced.
-In this manner, errors tend to bubble up to some level of the evaluation where they are handled.
-They may either be handled explicitly by the program itself with the `catch` intrinsic, or implicitly by the implementation, once they reach the outermost level of evaluation.
+In Robin, errors (and other conditions which cause computation to cease to continue) are indicated by values with a special abort type, called abort values.
+Trying to use an abort value in most operations is an error, and consequently results in another abort value being produced.
+In this manner, aborts tend to bubble up to some level of the evaluation where they are handled.
+They may either be handled explicitly by the program with the `catch` intrinsic, or implicitly by the implementation once they reach the outermost level of evaluation.

-What the implementation does to handle an error that reaches the outermost level is an implementation detail, but is generally expected to communicate the error to the user somehow.
-The reference implementation of Robin produces an OS-level error code when asked to display an error value.
+What the implementation does to handle an abort value that reaches the outermost level is an implementation detail, but is generally expected to communicate it as an error to the user somehow.
+The reference implementation of Robin produces an OS-level error code when asked to display an abort value.
 Examples of this behaviour can be found among the error-expecting tests in this document.

-An error value contains a single value, called the payload, which may be any Robin term.
-The payload usually attempts to describe the error condition that the error value represents.
+An abort value contains a single value, called the payload, which may be any Robin term.
+The payload usually attempts to describe the error (or other) condition that the abort value represents.

 (c) Conventional Data Types
 ---------------------------